nalapatt/Kubernetes-Jenkins-Pipeline/readme.md

 remove the firewall disable
 remove the disable se linux
 ansible-playbook k8s-pkg.yml --syntax-check
-ansible-playbook k8s-pkg.yml  --extra-vars "ansible_sudo_pass=ansible123" ( set all three passwords to this) if done YEAH!!!
+ansible-playbook k8s-pkg.yml  --extra-vars "ansible_sudo_pass=ansible123" ( set all three passwords to this to make life easier if it works then change it ) if done YEAH!!!

 # go into the respective terminals and in root